PECOS4096 – Master's Thesis

 - Understand how design choices and data limitations affect analysis in political science research

 - Grasp and discuss ethical challenges and considerations in political science research broadly and in the sub-field of peace and conflict studies specifically

 - Practice evidence-based and transparent analysis based on key principles of social science enquiry

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course is restricted to students in the Peace and Conflict Studies programme.

 Recommended previous knowledge

 It is advisable that the students have taken all mandatory courses.
-A supervisor must also be assigned before the student can start writing the master's thesis.
+A supervisor will be assigned by the Department of Political Science before the student start writing the master's thesis.

 Will you conduct fieldwork or will your master's thesis require traveling?
 Read about financial support of fieldwork.